MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/organization-administration/new-workflow-type.md

 _**Applies To:** Microsoft Dynamics AX 2012 R3, Microsoft Dynamics AX 2012 R2, Microsoft Dynamics AX 2012 Feature Pack, Microsoft Dynamics AX 2012_

-This procedure describes how to create a workflow type in the Application Object Tree (AOT).
+This topic describes how to create a workflow type in the Application Object Tree (AOT).
 In Microsoft Dynamics AX, you enable the workflow process for a workflow document by creating workflow types that are used in the workflow configuration user interface.

 A workflow type defines information about: